caviumnetworks/dpdk-dts/doc/dts_gsg/config.rst

    targets=
    x86_64-default-linuxapp-gcc,
    parameters=nic_type=niantic:func=true
+   linkspeed=<Link Speed of NIC>Mb/s
    scenario=pf_passthrough

 *   crbs: IP address of the DUT CRB.
 The detail information of this CRB is defined in file crbs.py.
 *   test_suites:  defines list of test suites, which will plan to be executed.
 *   targets: list of DPDK targets to be tested.
 *   parameters: you can define multiple keywords
+*   linkspeed: you can define linkspeed for your Cavium Device
 *   scenario: Senario of DPDK virtualization environment for this execution.

     – nic_type : is the type of the NIC to use.
 The types are defined in the file settings.py.